cclauss/estimating-wifi/doc/adr/0004-basic-security-scanning.md

 ## Consequences

-A license for snyk.io needs to be aquired.
+A license for snyk.io needs to be acquired.
 MegaLinter needs to be updated with any new SAST tools and checked for conflicts.